doyleyoung/apollo-graphql-subscriptions-example/README.md

                     Websocket            '---------'
 ```

- * Browser starts by connecting to Web App
+ * Browser starts by connecting to Web App and fetch available messages
  * Web page opens websocket tunnel to GraphQL server and subscribes to new messages
- * GraphQL mutations can then be submitted to the GraphQL server (e.g. using GraphiQL, CURL or any other HTTP client that can POST)
+ * GraphQL mutations can then be submitted to the GraphQL server and new messages submitted to websocket clients for browser update

 ## Start Susbcription Client and Server apps